-The routing of the traces from the remote voltage sense point to the ADP1046 should be laid out in parallel to each other.
-The traces should also be kept close together and as far from the switch nodes as possible.
+Route the traces from the remote voltage sense point to the ADP1046A parallel to each other.
+Keep the traces close together and as far from the switch nodes as possible.
 Place a 100 nF capacitor from VS3- to AGND to reduce common-mode noise.

-Place decoupling capacitors as close to the part as possible.
+Place the decoupling capacitors as close to the part as possible.
 A 4.7 μF capacitor from VDD to AGND is recommended.